rick-hayek/aad-b2c-spa-aspnetcoreapi/web/how-to-setup-this-application-from-scratch.md

 ## Setting up webpack

 From above steps, we've figured out how node handles user requests, and also tried hosting static HTML files.
-For a modern web project, static files won't provide a
+For a modern web project, static files won't provide a good user experience.
+Usually the contents a web site serves are generated dynamically according to user actions.

-Why [webpack](https://webpack.js.org/concepts)?
+_webpack bundles everything._ Why [webpack](https://webpack.js.org/concepts)?
 Here's a [great article](https://blog.andrewray.me/webpack-when-to-use-and-why/) talking about the ability that webpack has.

 ### Initial setup for webpack